Xoana/developer-docs/docs/create-nodeenv.md

     Where `<venv_name>` is the name of the virtual environment.

-1. Run the following commands to activate the python virtual environment:
+1. Run the following command to activate the python virtual environment:

     ```
     $ source <path_to_venv>/Scripts/activate